thejimi/old-windows-entertainment/README.md

 - winmine.exe

 ## Legal
-I am not the owner of those application.
+I am not the owner of these applications.
 They were made by Microsoft Company.
 I have only copied the code and made it compatible with modern Windows.